Localization and topological signatures under periodic twisting: localization

 Let us now turn on the external driving in the form of periodic twisting shown in Eq.~\eqref{eqn:potential}.
 Throughout the paper, if not specified otherwise, we take $\beta$ to be equal to the inverse of the golden mean, i.e.~$\beta =\beta_0= 2/(1+\sqrt{5})$, and concentrate on the $\Theta=\pi/2$ case (cf.~Fig~\ref{fig:potentialexample}(c)), while the $\Theta=0$ case is discussed in Appendix~\ref{sec:evensymloc}.
 The former has no non-trivial rotational symmetries which would bring the potential in its original position before a full $2 \pi$ revolution, so the Floquet frequency is given by the rotational frequency $\Omega=\omega$.
 As already mentioned, the potential reverses sign under a $\pi$ rotation and, consequently, its average over a single period vanishes, $\langle V_\mathbf{n} \rangle =0$.
 We present the numerically calculated quasi-energy spectrum as the potential strength is changed in Fig.~\ref{fig:sinspecexamples} for two different system sizes.
 In the same plots, we colour the eigenstates according to their respective IPR defined in Eq.~\eqref{eqn:IPR}.

-In contrast to the static cases~\cite{Strkalj2022,Szabo2020}, we do not observe any sharp localization transitions of the majority of the spectrum.
-Most of the states remain delocalized, as indicated by low IPR values in the whole range of $W$ considered in Fig.~\ref{fig:sinspecexamples}.
+In contrast to the static cases~\cite{Strkalj2022,Szabo2020} with $\omega=0$ shown in the insets of Fig.~\ref{fig:sinspecexamples}(a) and (b), we do not observe any sharp localization transitions of the majority of the spectrum.
+Most of the states remain delocalized, as indicated by the lower IPR values over the whole range of $W$ considered in Fig.~\ref{fig:sinspecexamples}.
 The localized states are sparse in the spectrum and appear only at unusually large $W$.
+We show this dynamical delocalization effect due to driving persists under scaling by studying several system sizes in Appendix.~\ref{sec:scaling}.
 Note that the spectrum is particle-hole symmetric, which is not necessarily true for the static cases~\cite{Szabo2020, Strkalj2022}.
 In addition, in Fig.~\ref{fig:sinspecexamples}(a), we observe a narrowing of the spectral bandwidth when $W$ is increased, which is in stark contrast to the static cases where the energy spectrum widens for larger $W$.
 The narrowing persists for larger lattices shown in Fig.~\ref{fig:sinspecexamples}(b), although at a smaller rate compared to smaller systems.
 Furthermore, a fraction of states in the quasienergy spectrum oscillate around zero, see Fig.~\ref{fig:sinspecexamples}(a).

 The narrowing of the bandwidth is a consequence of a dynamic localization effect albeit with a non-trivial structure due to the spatially varying multi-frequency nature of the driving~\cite{Dunlap1986,Lignier2007}.
 This follows from expressions in Eqs.~\eqref{eqn:phasetime} and~\eqref{eqn:alphas}, which we can simplify by taking the time average as the first term in the Magnus expansion~\cite{BlanesMagnus2009}, and find that the lowest order contribution in $W/\omega$ to nearest neighbour hopping amplitude is given by